gladkikhartem/human-manual/docs/_posts/2022-05-09-soluble-fiber.markdown

 More soluble fiber -> More Bacteoidetes -> higher IQ levels -> better well being of your child's future.

+"Factors that positively influence gut microbiota composition in infants include breastfeeding, having a high-fibre diet, living with a dog and being exposed to nature and green spaces"

 ### Conclusion
 By slightly adjusting your clild's diet you should be able improve his future life substantially.